R9TRH/MIUIwidgets/README.md

 <meta name="google-site-verification" content="fy0RmKdiFAvcpowolqINOqFLIvoxLOFX7AOQEN1JQZI" />
 Port MIUI 14 widgets to any MIUI 12.5+ A11+

-Project is made by TRH, From I.R.Iran
+Project is made by TRH,
+From I.R.
+Iran

 # IMPORTANT NOTES